rabbitgrowth/stroke/README.md

     DOMAIN ERROR

 In the other direction, use `Steno` to convert a boolean vector into raw steno.
-The left argument is the same as in `Stroke`, and the right argument is the boolean vector.
+It takes the same left arguments as `Stroke`.

           Steno 0 1 1 0 0 0 0 1 0 1 0 1 0 0 0 0 1 0 1 0 0 0 0
     STROEBG